gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 On [JupyterHub](/_getting_started/jupyter/){:target="_blank"}, launch the new `opt` kernel and test the package imports for `amplpy`, `gurobipy` and all other previous imports.

 !!!
 Note
-    Since we already have a Jupyter kernel named `opt`, we chose a different name for the combined Gurobi, AMPL and Knitro kernel.
+    Since we already have a Jupyter kernel named `opt`, we chose a different name `opt_opt_combined` for the combined Gurobi, AMPL and Knitro kernel.
 If you choose the same kernel name `opt`, the `opt` kernel will be overwritten to reference the latest kernel install from the active environment.

 ## Running Software on Slurm